Moon0002/SC2006_Team2/README.md

 # PriceWatch

 Calculate the True Cost of your grocery trips by comparing prices, transit fares, and your time value.
 Find out if traveling to a cheaper supermarket is worth the transport cost and time.
+(Note: Just in Case the SQL files do not work/ if the user do not use supabase, we added excel files for the user to reference)
 ## Requirements

 - Node.js 18+ and npm